Licensure Application Information

 - Click “Create New Application” button on the “Admission Applications” menu

 - Select “UC Internal Application for Teaching Licenses and Endorsements” and complete the form.
 You will be asked to upload a PDF of your official licensure exam score report(s). *For principal applicants, you will select “UC Internal Application for Principal Licensure” and will be asked for additional documentation.
-Please see the announcement posted by Dr. Sean McCauley on the internship course page in Blackboard for more information.
+Please see the announcement posted by Dr. Sean McCauley on the internship course page in Canvas for more information.

 Step Two: Official ODE application through your OH|ID account